sanchloe/Y1Sem2-notes/SE.md

 # Software testing and version Control
 ## Tips
 - Why testing is used
-- What is unit testing, system testing , integration testing
+- What is unit testing, integration testing, and system testing
 - Differences between black and white box

 ## Why testing is used